-Automake's programing interface is not easy to define.
-Basically it should include at least all documented variables and targets that a 'Makefile.am' authors can use, the behaviours associated to them (e.g. the places where '-hook's are run), the command line interface of 'automake' and 'aclocal', ...
+Automake's programming interface is not easy to define.
+Basically it should include at least all documented variables and targets that a 'Makefile.am' author can use, any behavior associated with them (e.g. the places where '-hook's are run), the command line interface of 'automake' and 'aclocal', ...